Target Usage: To make use of multiple timelines of work in a local repository.

 nounswith one commit. - Start a branch named

 fix1in the repo.
-Create a commit that adds a line with some text to one of the files. - Switch back to
+Create a commit that adds a line of text to one of the files. - Switch back to

-mainbranch.
-Create a commit with a conflicting change i.e., it adds a line with some different text in the exact location the previous line was added.
+main.
+Create a commit with a conflicting change that adds different text in that exact location.

-The above can be done with the following commands:
+You can do this with the following commands:

 mkdir nouns